 2600.3 STATE ORGANIZATION AND GENERAL ADMINISTRATION 11-91

-----
+2600.3 Form HCFA-25D, Medicaid Program Budget Report - Medical Assistance Payments. -- This form is generated by MBES during the check back process.
+All dollar amounts are rounded to the nearest thousand.

-The service types listed on this form are compatible with the list of services on the Form HCFA-64.9. - If a particular type of service is not provided under a State Plan or the estimated expenditure is less than $500, leave the entry blank.
+The service types listed on this form are compatible with the list of services on the Form HCFA-64.9.
+Report estimated Medical Assistance Payments for each of the services on lines 1-25.
+If a particular type of service is not provided under a State Plan or the estimated expenditure is less than $500, leave the entry blank.
 In those instances where you cannot report budget figures on the lines provided because your participation in those service categories is minimal, report those estimates on line 25, Other Care.

 A. Column Headings for Columns A, C, and E are the total estimated Medical Assistance Payments computable for Federal funding for each fiscal year.